blade-ui-kit/docs/cron.md

 # Cron

 The `cron` component is a nice little convenience component that provides a way to make cron expressions human readable.
-I makes use of the [CRON Translator](https://github.com/lorisleiva/cron-translator) behind the hood.
+It makes use of the [CRON Translator](https://github.com/lorisleiva/cron-translator) behind the hood.

 ## Installation